 B.A.
 2004, Geography/Environmental Studies, University of California at Los Angeles

-She co-presents the GIS and Spatial Humanities Workshop with John Wilson and also guides Wilson Map Lab student research teams, which have included many data-driven collaborations with the City of Los Angeles Mayor’s Office that have delivered mobile or online apps and reports to inform city agencies or encourage community engagement across a range of topics: LA’s urban forest; residential stormwater capture and water conservation; small and micro-business persistence; and street-segment-level crime-pattern visualization.
+In addition, Beau co-presents the GIS and Spatial Humanities Workshop with John Wilson.
+She guides Wilson Map Lab student research teams, which have included many data-driven collaborations with the City of Los Angeles Mayor’s Office that have delivered mobile or online apps and reports to inform city agencies or encourage community engagement across a range of topics: LA’s urban forest; residential stormwater capture and water conservation; small and micro-business persistence; and street-segment-level crime-pattern visualization.

 Wilson JP, Nguyen H, and MacDonald B. 2019.
 Unmet Surgical Needs in Madagascar.
 Report for Operation Smile.
 USC Spatial Sciences Institute.